Convert ODT to TEX

 Q: Will my bibliography and citations be preserved?

 A: Basic citation information will be converted, but you may need to adjust the bibliography format to use BibTeX or biblatex for best results.
-LaTeX provides powerful bibliography management tools that are superior to most word processors, allowing you to easily change citation styles and manage large reference lists.
+LaTeX provides powerful bibliography management tools that are superior to most word processors, allowing you to easily switch citation styles and manage large reference lists.

 Q: Is LaTeX difficult to learn?

-Q: Why do journals require LaTeX format?
+Q: Why do academic journals require LaTeX format?